Mhd-Alaa-Alden/Hotel-Reservation-and-Management-System_Laravel_Api/README.md

 ### 🎁 **Loyalty Program**
 - Multi-level loyalty system with different benefits per level.
 - Provide discounts and additional services to loyal customers.
-- Automatically calculate and convert loyalty points into rewards.

 ### 🧾 **Financial Management**
 - Record all financial transactions related to reservations and extra services.